 At the institute we investigate the dynamics and self-organization of complex systems from a theoretical, numerical and experimental perspective.
 Most of our doctoral researchers are physicists by training but our institute is occasionally also home for biologists, computer scientists, chemists or engineers.
 Detailed information on our research can be found on the pages of the organisation units.

 Most of the PhDs are completed in collaboration with the Georg August University Göttingen but collaboration with other universities is also possible.

 Currently the institute employs about 50 doctoral researchers.
-The doctoral researchers are enrolled either in the basic graduate program of the faculty of physics or one of the two International Max Planck Research Schools (IMPRS) for "Theoretical and Computational Neuroscience" (PTCN) or "Physics of Biological and Complex Systems" (PBCS).
-The two IMPRS are part of the Göttingen Graduate School for Neuroscience, Biophysics and Molecular Biosciences (GGNB) which offers additional soft skill and methods courses to doctoral researchers.
+The doctoral researchers are enrolled either in the basic graduate program of the faculty of physics, the International Max Planck Research School (IMPRS) for "Physics of Biological and Complex Systems" (PBCS), in the program "Theoretical and Computational Neuroscience" (PTCN) or in another available program (see list of links in the right column).
+Some of the programs are part of the Göttingen Graduate School for Neuroscience, Biophysics and Molecular Biosciences (GGNB), which offers additional soft skill and methods courses to doctoral researchers.
 All graduate programs are part of the overarching Georg August University School of Science (GAUSS).

 Doctoral researchers at the institute are represented by elected representatives who themselves are organized in the Max Planck Society's organization for doctoral researchers, the PhDnet.